 The main issue perennial ryegrass has against it is its growth habit.
 It forms clumps and cannot spread through stolons or rhizomes like other grass species.
 As a result, it can sometimes appear patchy and bare spots need to be regularly re-seeded as they will not fill in on their own.
 Perennial ryegrass can also struggle to thrive in shady areas preferring open, sunny locations.

-It has been know to have a coarse texture and dull mowers have a tendency to shred the leaf blade rathe than shear it but newer improved cultivars have largely gotten rid of the problem.
+It has been known to have a coarse texture and dull mowers have a tendency to shred the leaf blade rather than shear it but newer improved cultivars have largely gotten rid of the problem.
 Perennial ryegrass does better in the transition zone and the less extreme areas of the north.
-The sever winters of the upper part of the northern states and Canada can kill perennial ryegrass.
+The severe winters of the upper part of the northern states and Canada can kill perennial ryegrass.

 Due to these attributes both positive and negative, perennial ryegrass is ideally suited for seed blends, especially when rounding out the numerous qualities of Kentucky bluegrass and fescues.
 With some well-selected cultivars of all three types of grass, a thoughtful seed blend will thrive in a lawn and all the various micro-climates that can be within a yard.
 In fact, it makes the most sense to use a seed blend than to side with any one particular grass species, especially if there are shade trees coexisting with sunny areas and other extreme differences in the yard.

 Perennial ryegrass is also popular in southern climates as a winter grass.
 In areas where warm-season species go dormant in the winter, perennial ryegrass is often over-seeded to provide color for the winter season.
 When the heat of the summer returns, so does the warm season turf.